Phalcode/gamevault-docs/docs/server-docs/setup.md

 Leave the Logs and Images storage options as PVC.

 Games storage option can be safely set hostpath if not using using any shares or switch to NFS otherwise.
-- Add yuor games/zips here.
+- Add your games/zips here.

 ## Method 4: Portrainer One Click App